She asked me twice what I wanted for dinner, which really

 about his family.

 “Well, he was only 17, you see.
-They wouldn’t let him enlist
+They wouldn’t let him

 “So you signed it.”

-Her shoulders dropped a little.
-“I think we can just have
+“Your grandfather did.”
+Her shoulders drooped a little.
+“I

-ham with this, don’t you?”
+think we can just have ham with this, don’t you?”

 “We’ll let this simmer for a while.
-Did I show you the shawl
+Did I show you the

-don’t know how many people have owned it now.”
+either.
+I don’t know how many people have owned it now.”

-always bird like, stood in front of the old barn where they kept their dairy
+standing a bit stiffly in front of the old barn where they kept their dairy

 cows and where they held dances on Saturday nights.
-The dances, I’d been told,

-were famous in three counties; three counties that probably held fewer people
+three counties that probably held fewer people than my neighborhood in

 “You have to take me there, Grandma.”